RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 Episode one of this series shows [how to install Ubuntu on the BeagleBone Black](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/).
 This post covers the installation of the Ubuntu GUI, Ruby, and Rails.

+All of the commands in this article are run on the BeagleBone Black.

 Node.js bonus: Rails requires a JavaScript runtime, and Node.js offered the quickest way to fulfill this requirement.
 Details appear within.

 ###Gotcha: Partition Size